Burdock Root Is An Excellent Lymph Cleanser, Protects Brain And Liver Health

 Body weight and blood cholesterol: Thanks to its incredibly high content of dietary fibers, burdock root can help in losing weight and controlling blood cholesterol levels.
 Some other studies indicate that the inulin present in burdock root can help to reduce fat deposits in the liver and muscles.
 In general, this could help to reduce the risk of developing diabetes and all sorts of cardiovascular diseases including arterial plaque (atherosclerosis).

 Gastro-protective and anti-ulcer effect: Chloroform extracts of burdock root significantly reduce gastric acid secretion, thus possibly improving symptoms of gastritis and help to heal peptic ulcers.

 Lymph cleanser: Due to its diuretic and cleansing nature, burdock root is one of few herbs that can help stimulate lymphatic drainage.
-Drinking 3 to 4 cups of burdock root tea a day for one to two weeks, may help to remove congestions from the lymphatic system.
+Drinking 3 to 4 cups of burdock root tea a day for one to two weeks, helps to remove congestions from the lymphatic system.

 Neuro-protective: Arctigenin, one of burdock’s main lignans, has scientifically confirmed neuroprotective action in drug-induced memory impairment, Alzheimer’s disease, and alcohol-induced nerve damage, at least in animal studies.

 Mild laxative effect: Inulin, a dietary fiber present in burdock root, has a mild bulking effect that could increase bowel movements, thus acting as a mild laxative.
 Mucilage, another type of fiber present in burdock root, has similar action.